Lockheed F-117 Nighthawk: Iraq and Afghanistan

+The F-117 was used during Operation Enduring Freedom in 2001.
+The Taliban lacked a modern Air Force.
+After the initial bombing campaign in October, targets justifying F-117 usage were limited as was the use of the F-117.

+The first bombs dropped in the 2003 Operation Iraqi Freedom were from two F-117 on the Dora Farms in an attempt to assassinate Saddam Hussein.
+The F-117 was chosen to deliver a bunker buster payload because nearby Baghdad was heavily fortified with antiaircraft weapons, and US intelligence indicated Saddam Hussein's bunker was too reinforced for missiles.
+The EGBU-27 Advanced Paveway III bunker buster is an unusual payload for the F-117.
+Post facto intelligence showed that Saddam Hussein had been at Dora Farms, but left several hours prior to the bombing.
+During this time, the Air Force estimated the operational cost as $35,000 per JDAM-style bomb delivered by the F-117.

-Combat over Yugoslavia
+Yugoslavia

 One F-117 (AF ser. no. 82-0806) was lost to enemy action.
 It was downed during an Operation Allied Force mission against the Army of Yugoslavia on 27 March 1999.
-The aircraft was acquired by a fire control radar at a distance of 13 km and an altitude of 8 km.
+The aircraft was acquired by a fire-control radar at a distance of 13 km and an altitude of 8 km.
 SA-3s were then launched by a Yugoslav version of the Soviet Isayev S-125 "Neva" (NATO name SA-3 "Goa") anti-aircraft missile system.
 The launcher was run by the 3rd Battalion of the 250th Air Defence Missile Brigade under the command of Colonel Zoltán Dani.
 After the explosion, the aircraft became uncontrollable, forcing the pilot to eject.
 The pilot was recovered six hours later by a United States Air Force Pararescue team.
-The stealth technology from the downed F-117 may have been acquired by Russia and China, but the U.S. did not attempt to destroy the wreckage because senior Pentagon officials argued that its technology was already dated and no longer important to protect.
+The stealth technology from the downed F-117 has reportedly been studied by Russia, and possibly China.
+The U.S. did not attempt to destroy the wreckage; senior Pentagon officials claimed that its technology was already dated and no longer important to protect.

 American sources state that a second F-117 was targeted and damaged during the campaign, allegedly on 30 April 1999.
-The aircraft returned to Spangdahlem base, but it supposedly never flew again.
+The aircraft returned to Spangdahlem Air Base, but it supposedly never flew again.
 The USAF continued using the F-117 during Operation Allied Force.

-Later service and retirement

-The F-117 was later used in the Operation Enduring Freedom in 2001 and Operation Iraqi Freedom in 2003.
-It was only operated by the U.S. Air Force.